AnyLog-co/documentation/adding data.md

 {"parentelement": "68ae8bef-92e1-11e9-b465", "webid": "F1AbEfLbwwL8F6EiS", "device_name": "Catalyst 3500XL", "value": 50, "timestamp": "2019-10-14T17:22:18.0360107Z"}
 </pre>

+### The Data Format

+To process a PUT request with new data, the data is organized in the message body as strings with the new line character separating between the JSON instances.
+Extra New-Line (LF), Tab and Carriage Return characters (CR) are replaced with space.

 ## File Mode and Streaming Mode

 Data ingested to a local database is organized in files.
 Each file contains one or more sensor readings (or other type of time series data) organized in a JSON format.